Kellswork/agirl.codes/posts/how-to-handle-multiple-form-inputs-using-react-hooks.md

 }; // setting state using react classes
 ```

-*handleChange →* in our handleChange function, we use *setUser* to update our user state.
-I am spreading the user object in the *setUser*, if you don't do this, *setUser* is only going update the last property which is password so we have to preserve the other properties state by adding them.
+*handleChange →* in our handleChange function, we use *setUser* to update the `user` state.
+I am spreading the `user` object in *setUser*, if you don't do this, *setUser* is only going update the last property which is the `password` so we have to preserve the other properties state by adding them.

 we use `e[event.target.name]:event.target.value` to tell *setUser* function what property to update based on the name.